AnnaChirumbolo/A-Kiroo/index.md

 ```
 ~~~~

-The next code transforms the data and creates the graph of climate trends from 1979 until 2008.
+The next code chunk transforms the data and creates the graph of climate trends from 1979 until 2008.

 <sub> *WAIT to run the graphs to visualise the results.
 You'll figure out why, just read on. ;)* </sub>